 On 8 February 1968 an article in a local newspaper mentioned that there was an interest in the formation of a natural history group.
 As a result, three people met in March to discuss the matter and at the next meeting (on 29 March), a further person and about 20 children were in attendance.
-Roy Maycock, the Society’s President was one of the members of this initial group and is still an active member of the society.
-Membership is currently about 90 and up to 40 of these are to be found at most meetings.
+Roy Maycock, the Society’s President, was one of the members of this initial group and is still a member of the society.
+Membership is currently about 100 and up to 40 of these are to be found at most meetings.

 Early meetings were held at West Bletchley Community Centre with moves to Rectory Cottages then Bradwell Abbey and then for some 20 years, at the Hanson Environmental Study Centre, Great Linford.
 In January 2005 a return to our former ‘home’ at Bradwell Abbey was made.
 These moves within the Milton Keynes area have ensured that the core membership is of local, Milton Keynes, people but we also have some members from further afield.